 - 15% of the US population celebrates Kwanzaa.

-- is a model of American creativity;
+- It is a model of American creativity.

-- translated as “first fruits”;
+- It is translated as “first fruits.”

-How to celebrate
+How to take part

-When is Kwanzaa celebrated in 2022?
+When is Kwanzaa celebrated in 2023?

 Kwanzaa is observed on December 26 each year.